Intangible Distance

 Location: Long Room, Oxford

-In this performace I sit on a stool at the far end of the Long Room, my back to the visitor as they enter.
-The comb by my side invites the visitor to participate, to touch my hair, to use that comb.
-By my nakedness and the wetness of my hair I heighten the challenge, increase the awareness to an invisible sensation and intimacy; bringing the discomfort to the fore.
-The room is proportioned like a giant coffin, the silence of which hangs heavy in the space as people shuffle about awkwardly, some coming forward to rise to the challenge and gently or otherwise comb and mangle my hair.
-The 16mm film documenting the performance flickers in the pools of light falling from the ceiling.
-Water dripping and coalescing on the smooth wood floor.
-The exposed beams seeming to breath like a giant ribcage.
+The artist sits on a stool at the far end of the Long Room, her back to the visitor as they enter.
+The comb by her side invites the visitor to participate, to touch her hair, to use the comb.
+The intimacy created by her nakedness and the wetness of her hair heightens the challenge, increasing the awareness of an intangible discomfort between.
+The room is proportioned like a giant coffin, the silence hangs heavy as people shuffle about awkwardly, some coming forward to rise to the challenge and gently or otherwise comb and mangle her hair.
+The 16mm film documents the performance flickering in the pools of light cast from the windows above.
+A visceral expectation as the beams seem to breath like a giant ribcage.

 I